chef/automate/components/docs-chef-io/content/automate/ha_chef_backend_to_automate_ha.md

     curl https://raw.githubusercontent.com/chef/automate/main/dev/infra_server_objects_count_collector.sh -o infra_server_objects_count_collector.sh
 ```

-where,
+where:

 - `-S` is the Chef Server URL
 - `-K` is the path of pivotal.pem file
 - `-F` is the path to store the output file

 ```bash
     bash infra_server_objects_count_collector.sh -S <chef-serve-url> -K /path/to/key -F Filename
 ```

+## Steps for In-place Migration

 1. [Backup the existing chef server data](/automate/ha_chef_backend_to_automate_ha/##backup-the-existing-chef-infra-server-or-chef-backend-data)
 2. ssh to all the backend nodes of chef-backend and run